Everything PR News

-Every PR stunt that has ever worked falls into one of seven structural categories.
-The category is the playbook.
-Pick the wrong archetype for the brand and the stunt fails before it launches — Pepsi's Kendall Jenner ad in 2017 was a reactive stunt written as a participatory one, and it broke on contact.
-Pick the right archetype and the stunt becomes the brand's most-cited cultural moment of the decade.
+Every PR stunt that has ever worked falls into a small set of structural formats.
+The format is the playbook.
+Pick the wrong archetype for the brand and the stunt fails before it launches.
+Pick the right one and the stunt becomes the brand's most-cited cultural moment of the decade.

 1. The April Fools' Stunt